bup/bup/note/main.md

   `verify-ref-links` that need to report a true or false result like `grep` does.

+* `bup` now only considers the repository's `config` settings.
+  Previously configuration values would be determined by the default `git-config`(1) worktree/local/global/system hierarchy, meaning, for example, that the host's (local or remote) `~/.gitconfig` or `/etc/gitconfig` would also be consulted.
+The only existing affected value is `pack.packSizeLimit`.

 * `bup split --copy` now writes the split data to standard output instead of Python memoryview representations like